mariomakesgames/snake-twist/README.md

 # Snake Twist - Enhanced Snake Game

-A modern, feature-rich snake game built with Phaser 3, React, and TypeScript.
-This game takes the classic snake concept and adds exciting new mechanics including portals, obstacles, special food types, and mobile support.
+This game takes the classic snake concept and adds exciting new mechanics including portals, obstacles, special food types, mobile support, and segment drops — when the snake dies, body segments scatter as collectible drops, adding incentive to watch an ad and revive.

 ## 🎮 Game Features

 #### 🍎 Multi-Type Food System